Should I Stay or Should I Go?

 Some industry verticals are slowing, and many are showing no indication of any major softness ahead.
 So, If you are totally frustrated by your individual efforts and have reached a decision that you CANNOT do this solo, please feel free to reach out.
 You will not be disappointed.

 Written By: Patrick Lage, Senior Regional Director

 Patrick is one of our talented Regional Directors.
 He brings over 13 years of experience in the industry of helping people make successful career transitions.

 Among that extensive experience he also brings a Fortune 500 background, a lot of empathy and vital resources from a technology and written perspective.

-He loves helping people, providing knowledge and expertise and the personal satisfaction that comes with his role as a Sr. Regional Director.
+He loves helping people, providing knowledge and expertise and the personal satisfaction that comes with his role as a Senior Regional Director.
 Patrick offers substantial knowledge of specific industries to his clients along with an Executive background.